woodrush/lisp-in-life/README.md

 #### Usage of jump hash tables for the special form evaluation procedure searches
-There are 17 distinct procedures for evaluating the special forms in the Lisp interpreter, `define`, `if`, `quote`, `car`, `cdr`, `cons`, `atom`, `print`, `progn`, `while`, {`lambda`, `macro`}, `eval`, `eq`, {`+`, `-`}, {`<`, `>`}, `list`, and lambda/macro invocations (when if the token is not a special form).
+There are 17 distinct procedures for evaluating the special forms in the Lisp interpreter, `define`, `if`, `quote`, `car`, `cdr`, `cons`, `atom`, `print`, `progn`, `while`, {`lambda`, `macro`}, `eval`, `eq`, {`+`, `-`, `*`, `/`, `mod`}, {`<`, `>`}, `list`, and lambda/macro invocations (when if the token is not a special form).
 Using an `if` statement to find the corresponding procedure for a given token becomes a linear search for the token comparisons.
 To speed up this search process, a hash table is created for jumping to the corresponding procedures.
 Since the memory addresses for the special forms can be determined before parsing the Lisp program, all of the symbols for the special forms have a fixed memory address.
 Therefore, the hash key can be created by subtracting an offset to the symbol's memory address, to point to a hashtable that is created near the register locations.
 This hashtable is provided in [memheader.eir](./src/memheader.eir).
 When the hash key is larger than the regions of this hashtable, it means that the symbol is not a special form, so the evaluation jumps to the lambda/macro invocation procedure.

 #### Usage of 2-bit headers to represent value types
 The Lisp implementation has 3 distinct value types, `ATOM`, `INT`, and `LAMBDA`.
 Each value only consumes one QFT byte of memory; the `ATOM` value holds the pointer to the symbol's string hashtable, the `INT` value holds the signed integer value, and `LAMBDA` holds a pointer to the `Lambda` struct, as well as its subtype information, of either `LAMBDA`, `MACRO`, `TEMPLAMBDA` and `TEMPMACRO`.
 (The `TEMPLAMBDA` and `TEMPMACRO` subtypes are lambda and macro types that recycles its argument value memory space every time it is called, but is unused in the final lisp programs.)
 Since the RAM's address space is only 10 bits, there are 6 free bits that can be used for addresses holding pointers.
 Therefore, the value type and subtype information is held in these free bits.
 This makes the integer in the Lisp implementation to be a 14-bit signed integer, ranging from -8192 to 8191.